 You can appoint more than one person to have power of attorney - either splitting the two separate types between two people, or granting power of attorney to multiple people for either or both roles.
 If this is the case, you will need to specify how they should work together, and who has overall responsibility.

 When granting power of attorney, the person or people you pick should be those who know you well and understand your wishes, who are reliable and trustworthy, with the abilities to carry out the tasks required, and who have demonstrated that they are capable of managing their own finances and making good, sensible decisions about their own welfare.
+If your family is already working with a caregiver, companion care services can also provide consistent support and help families stay informed throughout the process.

 As dementia progresses, your loved ones may begin to deteriorate and exhibit decreased cognitive ability and function.
 At this point, granting or gaining power of attorney becomes far more complex, as the patient will no longer be able to fully understand what power of attorney means, and may not be of sound mind enough to give their consent.